acturtle/cashflower/docs/index.rst

 Welcome to the **cashflower** documentation, your resource for financial and actuarial cash flow modeling with Python.
 Cashflower simplifies complex financial scenarios, allowing actuaries, analysts, and developers to make data-driven decisions effectively.

-Cashflower's flexible framework empowers you to model various financial scenarios, from insurance policies and annuities to investment portfolios and loans.
+Cashflower's flexible framework supports you in modeling various financial scenarios, from insurance policies and annuities to investment portfolios and loans.
 This documentation is here to assist you in understanding and using the package to achieve your financial modeling goals.

 Key features